afriteknz/k8s-infrastructure/README.md

-### This repository serves as a documentation of my Kubernetes (EKS & AKS) journey, focusing on my comprehension Kubernetes concepts, CI/CD, GitOps & Microservices applications.
+### This repository serves as documentation of my Kubernetes (EKS & AKS) journey.
+It explores Kubernetes components and concepts, as well as CI/CD approaches (both pull and push-based), in the context of managing the workflow for deploying kubenetes infrastructure & microservices applications.

 Design/tools choices
 - Multi repo - (Github)